osmoscraft/osmosnote/packages/server/public/devlog.md

 - Display per line dirty status in gutter
 - First run: config repo
   - Init repo with demo content
+- On start:
+  - Check dependency and dump diagonostic info in console
+  - Check config file and config values
 - Chinese character causes line height to jump.
 - When line ends with link, insert a new line at the end causes link to open
 - Support default "Triage" tag (any alternatives?)